schmelto/WebApplication/README.md

 `npm install`

-To run the application go into Visual Studio and run `ILS Express` your browser should load now a webpage (https://localhost:44390/).
+To run the application go into Visual Studio and run `ILS Express`.

 Furthermore you have to go into the angular-app-folder and run in commandline the command `ng serve --o`.
 This opens the frontend-webpage (http://localhost:4200/).